Transcendental Brauer groups of products of CM elliptic curves: Transcendental Brauer group computations

 If $K_{\ell^k}\subset KL$, then $[K_{\ell^k}:K]$ divides $[KL:K]$.
 Thus, in any given example, \eqref{degreeformula} allows one to identify a finite set of primes $S$ such that $m(\ell)=n(\ell)=0$ for all $\ell\notin S$.
 For a prime $\ell$ in $S$, \eqref{degreeformula} gives an upper bound for $n(\ell)$, and therefore also an upper bound for $m(\ell)$.
 For $K\in\{\bbQ(i), \bbQ(\zeta_3)\}$, one must examine the Gr\"{o}ssencharacter in order to compute $m(\ell)$.
 For explicit descriptions of Gr\"{o}ssencharacters for elliptic curves with complex multiplication by $\bbQ(i)$ or $\bbQ(\zeta_3)$, see \cite{R-S} Theorems 5.6 and 5.7 respectively.

 \end{remark}

-We will use the isomorphisms \eqref{n-torsion} and \eqref{quotient} to compute the $\ell$-primary part of the transcendental Brauer group of $E\times E$ in terms of endomorphisms of the $\ell$-power torsion of $E$.
-We will need the following two auxiliary lemmas.
+In Sections \ref{case1} and \ref{case2}, we will use the isomorphisms \eqref{n-torsion} and \eqref{quotient} to compute the $\ell$-primary part of the transcendental Brauer group of $E\times E$ in terms of endomorphisms of the $\ell$-power torsion of $E$.
+For this, we will need two auxiliary lemmas.
+Before stating the first lemma, we note that since $\End \overline{E}=\cO_K$, there is a natural map $\cO_K\otimes\bbZ/\ell^k\rightarrow \End E_{\ell^k}$.
+The injectivity of this map follows from the fact that the $\ell$-adic Tate module $T_\ell(E)$ is a free $\cO_K\otimes \mathbb{Z}_\ell$-module of rank $1$.
+(For a more general fact about abelian varieties, see Proposition 2.2.1 of \cite{Ribet}.)
+Thus, we may view $\cO_K\otimes\bbZ/\ell^k$ as a subring of $\End E_{\ell^k}$.

 \begin{lemma} Let $\ell\in\bbZ_{>0}$ be prime, let $k\in\bbZ_{\geq 0}$ and let Then, viewing $\cO_K\otimes\bbZ/\ell^k$ as a subring of $\End E_{\ell^k}$, we have

 \end{lemma}